Juvenile Sexual Crimes Against a Younger Child

 Contact a criminal defense attorney at the Sammis Law Firm to discuss any allegation of sexual misconduct made about your child.
 We work with the child and parents to find the best strategy to address the underlying conduct while still protecting the child from the juvenile justice system.

-We are familiar with the Florida Rule of Juvenile Procedure and other rules that apply to juvenile court.
+We are familiar with the Florida Rule of Juvenile Procedure and other rules that apply to juvenile court and the juvenile justice system.

 Juvenile sexual misconduct attorneys for allegations in Tampa and Plant City in Hillsborough County, Clearwater and St. Petersburg in Pinellas County, Brooksville in Hernando County, Bushnell in Sumter County, Bradenton in Manatee County, Sarasota and Venice in Sarasota County, Bartow in Polk County, and New Port Richey and Dade County in Pasco County, Florida.